apache/trafficcontrol/docs/source/development/debugging.rst

 * Still in ``infrastructure/cdn-in-a-box``, open ``variables.env`` and set ``TO_DEBUG_ENABLE`` to ``true``.

 * Stop CDN-in-a-Box if it is running and remove any existing volumes.
 Build the ``trafficops-debug`` image to make sure it uses our fresh ``traffic_ops.rpm``.
-Then start CDN-in-a-Box:
+Then, start CDN-in-a-Box:

 .. code-block:: shell
 	:caption: docker-compose command for debugging Traffic Ops